SAP/cloud-security-services-integration-library/MIGRATION_TO_3.x.md

 ## Requirements
 * JDK 17
+* In case the [SAP Cloud SDK](https://sap.github.io/cloud-sdk/docs/java/overview-cloud-sdk-for-java) is used, the minimum required version for that is `4.14.0`.
+  Further details can be found [here](https://sap.github.io/cloud-sdk/docs/java/release-notes).

 ## Step 1: Migrate from `javax.*` to `jakarta.*` Namespaces
 Java EE was transferred from Oracle to the Eclipse Foundation, and the `javax.*` namespace was changed to `jakarta.*`.
 To migrate your application, follow the [Eclipse Transformer Guide](https://projects.eclipse.org/projects/technology.transformer) to update the affected packages and classes in your codebase.